pmcgoohan/targeting-zero-mev/content-layer.md

 *   it gives an unfair advantage to the withholding attacker.
 *   it slows down the network for everyone.

-So let’s take each case in turn:
+So let’s examine withholding incentives for each role in turn:

 #### Picker Withholding